cwperks/cwperks/README.md

 ---

-Hi, I'm Craig, a software engineer with experience in building and securing scalable systems.
+Hi, I'm Craig, a software engineer with experience in building and securing scalable distributed systems.
 Currently, I contribute to the [OpenSearch](https://opensearch.org/) project, focusing on enhancing security and developer tools for the platform. 🛡️

 ### ⚙️ Interests:
 - **Interests**: System security 🔒, Cloud-native architectures ☁️, Machine Learning 🎓